SAP-samples/teched2025-DT261/exercises/ex02/README.md

 ## Exercise 2.4 - Test the field extensibility

-After having extended all the objects in the hiearchy of your base RAP business object you can now leverage the additional field in the UI.
+After having extended all the objects in the hierarchy of your base RAP business object you can now leverage the additional field in the UI.

 1. Open the Service Binding of the extensible RAP business object and double-click on the entity**Shop**.